 Inviting a new teammate

-Click the + Invite teammates button in the top right.
+Click + Invite teammates in the top-right corner.

-Choose their role in Text App (Admin or Member).
+Choose their role in Text (Admin or Member).

-They'll appear in your Teammates list as soon as the invitations are sent.
+Invited teammates appear in the Teammates list as soon as the invitation is sent.

 Managing roles

-Owner - has full access to all features and settings, including billing and subscriptions.
-The owner's account is associated with the person who created it; however, you can pass the ownership to another admin.
+Owner — Has full access to all features and settings, including billing and subscriptions.
+Ownership is assigned to the account that created the organization, but it can be transferred to another admin.

 Click Save changes.